-10.3 TRANSPORTATION
+10.3 TRANSPORATION

 Routing methods and transportation carriers are provided to suppliers as specified on the purchase order, contract, or by the buyer, from each Mercury Marine facility.
 Any changes will be communicated accordingly to the supplier by the appropriate Mercury Marine buyer, or by the Mercury Marine transportation department.
-Domestic and International transportation requirements can be found in the Transformation Requirements - Domestic and International (Routing Guide).

 Suppliers are responsible for shipping in consistent box quantities which meet the weight requirements.
 Suppliers may be required to provide copies of shipping documentation including a signed bill of lading with the signature of a Mercury Marine employee.